 EARNINGS PER SHARE

-For the years ended December 31, 2024 and 2023, we calculated our basic earnings per share by dividing net income (loss) attributable to common shareholders, before allocation of earnings to participating earnings by the weighted average number of common shares outstanding.
+We calculate our basic earnings per share by dividing net income (loss) attributable to Civeo Corporation by the weighted average number of common shares outstanding.
 For diluted earnings per share, the basic shares outstanding are adjusted by adding all potentially dilutive securities.

-The calculation of earnings per share attributable to Civeo common shareholders is presented below for the years ended December 31, 2024, 2023 and 2022 (in thousands, except per share amounts):
+The calculation of basic and diluted earnings per share attributable to Civeo common shareholders is presented below for the years ended December 31, 2025, 2024 and 2023 (in thousands, except per share amounts):

 Numerator: